AjayReddy-18/jigsaw-enhancer/README.md

 2. **Verify URL pattern**: Ensure you're on a page matching `/accounts/{id}/details`
 3. **Check permissions**: Verify the extension has access to jigsaw.thoughtworks.net
 4. **Reload the page**: Sometimes a page refresh is needed after installation

+### Gender Filter Not Appearing

+1. **Check if filter container exists**: The gender filter is added to the existing filter section
+2. **Verify page structure**: Ensure the page has the expected filter container with class `filterContainer__6d09b`
+3. **Check console for errors**: Look for "Gender filter added" message in the console

 ### API Errors